 - You get to create incredible memories and friends by moving away from home.

-Reasons against the traditional route:
+Reasons for going the non-traditional student route:

 - If you don’t have clarity on an exact career or field you could end up completing a degree you don’t like or use in future.